aeonSolutions/AeonLabs-Site-Logistics-Platform/Windows/Release/Construction Site Logistics Office/README.md

-## Setup Instructions for the Android Apps
+## Setup Instructions for the Windows 10/11 Apps
 - Setup Git in Visual Studio 2022
 - Install All the Nuget Packages that may be missing using the NuGet package manager